 - Bridge on the River Kwai & Historic Railway Tour

-The new Lumpini Boxing Stadium on Ramintra Road is located close to Don Muang Airport and holds up to 5,000 spectators in a purpose built, air-conditioned stadium.
-There are three ticket types but the best seats in the house are ringside.
-Drinks and snacks are brought round by waiting staff and there is a small snack shop but there are no fully fledged restaurants here.
+The new Lumpini Boxing Stadium on Ramintra Road is close to Don Muang Airport and holds up to 5,000 spectators in a purpose-built, air-conditioned stadium.
+There are 3 ticket types but the best seats in the house are ringside.
+Drinks and snacks are brought around by waiting staff and there's a small snack shop (no fully-fledged restaurants here).

-Bouts are arranged by weight and start with surprisingly young fighters weighing as little as 52 pounds (23kg) but most fighters are around 126 pounds (58kg), often called featherweight in fighting circles.
-The level of fitness of the fighters is incredible, as is the spirit of endurance shown, because in muay Thai all limbs can be used to strike the opponent: punches, elbows, knees and kicks.
-Kicks are the most common form of attack in most bouts, although it is common to see fighters grapple and trade punishing knees to the abdomen which are cheered loudly by the crowd.
+Bouts are arranged by weight and start with surprisingly young fighters weighing as little as 52 pounds (23kg), but most fighters are around 126 pounds (58kg), often called featherweight in fighting circles.
+The level of fitness of the fighters is incredible, as is the spirit of endurance shown because in muay Thai all limbs can be used to strike the opponent: punches, elbows, knees and kicks.
+Kicks are the most common form of attack in most bouts, although it's common to see fighters grapple and trade punishing knees to the abdomen which are cheered loudly by the crowd.

 As muay Thai is such a longstanding tradition in Thailand there are many ancient rituals to perform before and after the fight.
-Before the fight can begin a sacred dance is performed by the fighters who will flex and dance around the ring in garlands of flowers and draped in bright robes.
+Before the fight can begin, a sacred dance is performed by the fighters who'll flex and dance around the ring in garlands of flowers and draped in bright robes.
 Also after the fight, boxers pay respect to the coaches and teams of their opponent as showing respect for your opponent and his team is very important.

-To reach the new Lumpinee Boxing Stadium in Bangkok, you can take a taxi from Mo Chit BTS Station; however, by far the easiest option is to book a tour including transfer from and to your hotel.
+To reach the new Lumpinee Boxing Stadium in Bangkok, you can take a taxi from Mo Chit BTS Station; but the easiest option is to book a tour that includes transfers from and to your hotel.